 3.1.2 Access to equipment requiring frequent maintenance (3 points)

 To improve maintainability of the equipment and labour efficiency.
 To avoid safety hazard without proper access.

-a.
-Provide davit arm at the top of cooling tower for repair and replacement of heavy components i.e. motor, fans etc.
+Davit arm provision at the top of cooling tower for repair and replacement of heavy components i.e. motor, fans etc.